awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/manual-installation.md

       The command doesn't have any output if the request succeeds\.

-1. \(Optional\) Create an AWS IoT role alias that points to the token exchange role\.
+1. <a name="create-token-exchange-role-create-iot-role-alias"></a>Create an AWS IoT role alias that points to the token exchange role\.
    + Replace *GreengrassCoreTokenExchangeRoleAlias* with the name of the role alias to create\.
    + Replace the role ARN with the ARN of the IAM role that you created in the previous step\.